-In determining income eligibility for child care benefits, the Department annually, at the beginning of each fiscal year, shall establish, by rule, one income threshold for each family size, in relation to percentage of State median income for a family of that size, that makes families with incomes below the specified threshold eligible for assistance and families with incomes above the specified threshold ineligible for assistance.
-Through and including fiscal year 2007, the specified threshold must be no less than 50% of the family size.
+In determining income eligibility for child care benefits, the Department annually, at the beginning of each fiscal year, shall establish, by rule, one income threshold for each family

-1 then-current State median income for each family size.
-Beginning in fiscal year 2008, the specified threshold must be 2 3 no less than 185% of the then-current federal poverty level 4 for each family size.
-Notwithstanding any other provision of 5 law or administrative rule to the contrary, beginning in fiscal year 2019, the specified threshold for working families 6 with very low incomes as defined by rule must be no less than 7 8 185% of the then-current federal poverty level for each family 9 size.
-Notwithstanding any other provision of law 10 administrative rule to the contrary, beginning in State fiscal year 2022, the specified income threshold shall be no less 11 than 200% of the then-current federal poverty level for each
+1 size, in relation to percentage of State median income for a family of that size, that makes families with incomes below 2 the specified threshold eligible for assistance and families 3 4 with incomes above the specified threshold ineligible for 5 assistance.
+Through and including fiscal year 2007, specified threshold must be no less than 50% of 6 then-current State median income for each family size.
+7 Beginning in fiscal year 2008, the specified threshold must be 8 9 no less than 185% of the then-current federal poverty level 10 for each family size.
+Notwithstanding any other provision of 11 law or administrative rule to the contrary, beginning in fiscal year 2019, the specified threshold for working families 12 13 with very low incomes as defined by rule must be no less than 14 185% of the then-current federal poverty level for each family 15 Notwithstanding any other provision of law or administrative rule to the contrary, beginning in State Fiscal 16 Year 2024, the specified income threshold shall be no less 17 than 250% of the then-current federal poverty level for each 18 19 family size.
+Beginning in State Fiscal Year 2025, the income 20 threshold shall annually increase by 25% until the income threshold reaches 400% of the then-current federal poverty 21 level for each family size.
+Notwithstanding any other 22 provision of law or administrative rule to the contrary, 23 24 beginning in State fiscal year 2022, the specified income 25 threshold shall be no less than 200% of the then current 26 federal poverty level for each family size.

-In determining eligibility for assistance, the Department shall not give preference to any category of recipients or give preference to individuals based on their receipt of benefits under this Code.
+1 In determining eligibility for assistance, the Department shall not give preference to any category of recipients or give preference to individuals based on their receipt of 3 benefits under this Code.

-Nothing in this Section shall be construed as conferring entitlement status to eligible families.
+5 Nothing in this Section shall be construed as conferring entitlement status to eligible families.
+6